Book online or call:

 About Delhi

-Delhi or rather New Delhi is the capital of India.
+Delhi or rather New Delhi is the capital India.
 Delhi, which actually consists of two distinct cities namely the New Delhi; designed by British architects namely Sir Edwin Lutyens and Sir Herbert Baker and the walled city of Old Delhi; established by the Mughal king, Shahjahan as Shahjahanabad in 1639, is a cosmos of sorts and is where the Indian demography converges, foods mingle with each other to become exotic and cultures cross each other at every turn and corner.

 Both these two locations make up the city of Delhi that has functioned as the seat of power in India for several centuries.
 Any visit to Delhi gives travelers an insight into the city’s rich historical heritage.
 This rich history includes the reigns of the successive Mughal kings, who repeatedly conquered Delhi and the rest of North India by launching successful campaigns from Central Asia from the early 16th century onwards.
 This Mughal rule was soon followed by the colonial rule of the British that lasted over a hundred years in Delhi and the rest of the subcontinent.